 Employment Enhancement Program (EEP)

-The Agency for Persons with Disabilities (APD) has received special appropriation for the past four years to provide supported employment services to individuals on the APD Waiting List to find and maintain competitive employment and participate in meaningful internships that have a high likelihood of resulting in competitive employment.
+Once VR resources have been exhausted, the Agency for Persons with Disabilities (APD) can help fund supported employment services to individuals on the APD Waiting List.
+The EEP can help fund services for our clients to help them find and maintain competitive employment and participate in meaningful internships that have a high likelihood of resulting in competitive employment.

-For each person who participates as a job seeker in the Employment Enhancement Project (EEP), APD will allocate funds to provide the following services: Supported Employment coaching to secure a good job match; Supported Employment follow-along services to help retain the job; assistance with transportation needed for work and securing paid internships as pathways to competitive employment.
+For each person who participates as a job seeker in the EEP, APD will allocate funds to provide the following services: Supported Employment coaching to secure a good job match; Supported Employment follow-along services to help retain the job; assistance with transportation needed for work and securing paid internships as pathways to competitive employment.